ParallelMaths/parallel/pages/8-07-curious-bear-doctor-who.md

 @[youtube](ee2If8jSxUo?rel=0)

-You will know about prime numbers, but here “Alexis Inspired” explains what makes a prime number happy.
+So the Doctor spots that the pattern involves __happy prime numbers__.
+You will already know about prime numbers, but here “Alexis Inspired” explains what makes a prime number happy.

 @[youtube](8ftbFl8tHmY?rel=0)

 You can think about a happy number in the following way.
 Take a positive integer, then replace the number by the sum of the squares of its digits.
 Take the new number, and repeat the process again and again.
-If the process eventually takes you to 1, then it is a happy number.
+If the process eventually takes you to 1, then the original starting number is a happy number.
 If the process avoids 1 and goes into a cycle of numbers, then it is an unhappy number.

 For example, 91 is happy, because it leads to the following sequence.